jeongjin0/detector-cleanse/README.md

 For detailed instructions on how to customize this implementation for your specific needs, please refer to the [Customization Guide](CustomizationGuide.md).

+## :)

+We welcome contributions to this project!
+If you have suggestions for improvements or want to contribute code, please feel free to open an issue or a pull request.

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Algorithm

 The image below represents the Detector Cleanse algorithm as outlined in the BadDet Appendix.